Mahesh2877/Neighbourhood-Analysis/README.md

 # Neighbourhood-Analysis
+Refer to the PDF file for more details on this project.

-This repo will house the code and files related to the "Bengaluru Neighbourhood Analysis" personal project I have undertaken.
+This Repo houses the files - CSVs, PDF report and the Notebook code - related to the "Bangalore Neighbourhood Analysis" project.